zhikangfan-jyd/toploansadviser/content/reviews/lendingtree.md

 <div class="title-box"><img src="/data/images/r-8.webp"/><h2 class="title">Application</h2></div>

-The application process is simple.
+<a href="/guides/how-to-apply-a-personal-loan" target="_blank" rel="noopener noreferrer">The application process is simple</a>.
 You answer some basic questions about yourself and your finances online.
 You do have to divulge pretty personal information, but that’s so the lenders can get a good feel for your situation to decide if they want to compete for your business.
 The information you’ll provide includes information about your credit score range, your income, assets, employment, and the loan amount you desire.

 The application itself only takes a few minutes and you should have an answer within a few short minutes as long as you provide accurate information.
 Remember that lenders will verify the information you provide by pulling your credit report and verifying any other qualifying information by asking for documentation to prove it.